-Hail—Hail events in the U.S. can range in the thousands every year.
-There are regions that have, on average, more hailstorms than others.
+Hail —Hail events in the U.S. can range in the thousands every year.
+Some regions have on average, more hailstorms than others.
 Hailstorms can happen anywhere if conditions are right.
-When hail hits a shingle, 2 things can happen: If big enough, it can actually break the fiberglass backing of a shingle, or if the hail is smaller, it can knock off or loosen the granules, the tiny rocks that cover the surface of the shingle.
+When hail hits a shingle, 2 things can happen: If big enough, it can break the fiberglass backing of a shingle, or if the hail is smaller, it can knock off or loosen the granules, the tiny rocks that cover the surface of the shingle.
 Once the latter happens, a shingle can start to degrade more quickly than normal and warrant replacement.
 In both cases, insurance will generally pay for the roof if 8 to 10 hail hits per slope are present.

 Let’s look at each consideration a little more closely:

-1. If a repair is warranted or suggested, the repairability of a shingle needs to be tested.
-As shingles get older, sometimes they will break or crack when lifted up.
+- If a repair is warranted or suggested, the repairability of a shingle needs to be tested.
+As shingles get older, sometimes they will break or crack when lifted.
 This would mean that a roof is non-repairable, and thus warrants replacement.

-2. Sometimes shingle manufacturers stop producing a shingle style or color.
-If a repair is needed on a slightly storm-damaged roof comprised of a shingle that is no longer manufactured, full roof replacement would be warranted.
+- Sometimes shingle manufacturers stop producing a shingle style or color.
+If a repair is needed on a slightly storm-damaged roof comprised of a shingle that is no longer manufactured, a full roof replacement would be warranted.

 In the end, we hope this post has helped you out.
 If your roof meets any of these criteria, roof replacement should be covered by your insurance company.
 If you have any questions about your roof and replacement, get in touch with us, and we will respond promptly.